iexcloud/docs/source/administration/access-and-security.md

 Here's how to create and use a public API token.

-1. Navigate to **Access & Security > API Tokens**.
+1. Navigate to **Access & Security &rarr; API Tokens**.
 The API Tokens page appears, listing your tokens in order, oldest to newest.

 1. Click **Create new token**.
 A dialog window appears and asks if you are sure you want to add a publishable token.